Ryaz16/Churn-Analysis-Prediction-360/README.md

 ## **Final Conclusion:**

-That’s it, now you have a comprehensive Power BI dashboard with and Executive Summary to analyze historical data and also a Churn Prediction page to predict future churners.
+A comprehensive Power BI dashboard with and Executive Summary to analyze historical data and also a Churn Prediction page to predict future churners.